marcocipriani1/systemd-tdarr-node/README.md

 ## What This Does

-Tdarr Node is a distributed transcoding system that processes media files according to rules defined on a Tdarr Server.
+Tdarr Node is a distributed transcoding system that processes media files according to rules defined on a Tdarr Server,.
 This service:

 - Runs a Tdarr Node container that connects to a central Tdarr Server
 - Provides GPU acceleration using NVIDIA hardware